 The Intratus portfolio is focused on the treatment of a multitude of ophthalmic diseases in all segments of the eye.
-Additionally, the platform technology extends to systemic diseases such as cardiovascular disease, diabetes and allergy & immunology.

-The company’s IP portfolio provides the foundation for monetizing its internally discovered R & D assets.
+The company’s IP portfolio provides the foundation for monetizing its internally discovered R&D assets.
 Intratus is presently headquartered in San Diego, California with operational capacity in the U.S.A., Europe, Asia and South America.

 The Mission of Intratus, Inc. is to bring innovative drug delivery technology to patients.

 Intratus, Inc. seeks to cause a paradigm shift within drug delivery.
 Its elegant drug delivery solution provides significantly greater clinical effects as well as significantly lower adverse events.
 The result; patients receive what they have desired for decades and Intratus partners and investors are rewarded.

 OUR INNOVATIVE TECHNOLOGY